ShubhangDesai/co-de-sign-workshop/README.md

 `content`: A string which will be displayed as the content of the jumbotron.
 ## Third
+An element which can be put in a row with two other similar elements, making a row of three.
+Uses the Rule of Thirds to convey short points in an appealing manner.
+An example can be found here: https://www.orestis.nl/.
 ```
 <third title="{{thirdTitle}}" content="{{thirdContent}}" image="{{thirdImage}}"></third>
 ```